marsiitr/Soil-sampling-and-Monitoring/README.md

 * So this can be used from far locations as well as it uses  wi-fi which makes it handy its interface is also very easy to use, so any newcomer can get accurate and necessary information about the soil very easily.

 ### TEAM MEMBERS

-1.Priyanshu Mishra
+1. Priyanshu Mishra
-2.Pratham Sahil
+2. Pratham Sahil
-3.Mohit Kumar
+3. Mohit Kumar
+4. Harshad Yugraj